Despite tensions in region, 'steady increase' in British visitors to Türkiye continues, says UK envoy

-People-to-people links between the UK and the Turkish Republic are growing stronger every year, thanks in part to nearly 5 million British tourists visiting Türkiye annually and the vibrant Turkish community in Britain, said the UK ambassador to Ankara.
+People-to-people links between the UK and the Turkish Republic are growing stronger every year, thanks in part to nearly 4 and a half million British tourists visiting Türkiye annually and the vibrant Turkish community in Britain, said the UK ambassador to Ankara.

 In an exclusive interview with Anadolu in the Turkish Riviera city of Antalya, where she wrapped up her weeklong tour of the country's famed Aegean and Mediterranean coasts, Jill Morris highlighted that the number of British tourists arriving in Türkiye has enjoyed a “steady increase” despite regional and global tensions.